 - Aggravated assault or battery

-If you believed you were in grave danger, and you used deadly force to stop the threat, you may still be charged with a crime.
-These crimes are serious, and you should not attempt to fight them by yourself.
-Our criminal defense lawyers have helped juries understand how certain situations required individuals to act in self-defense to protect themselves, their homes, and their families.
+If you believed you were in grave danger and used deadly force to stop the threat, you might still be charged with a crime.
+These crimes are serious, and you should not attempt to fight them alone.
+Our criminal defense lawyers have helped juries understand how certain situations require individuals to act in self-defense to protect themselves, their homes, and their families.